by Russell Jaslow

 This is an important aspect of sports car racing in America which is often overlooked.
 Arguably, without the ability to hold races on military airfields during that period of sports car racing infancy, the sport may not have been able to grow in the 50s.
 Or, at the very least, been able to maintain itself until various tracks were completed which gave the SCCA and others a place to race on after the airfields were no longer accessible.

 The book is done in the exact same style, layout, and prose as the Northeast Races book.
 Thus, whatever I wrote concerning the pluses and minuses in that review regarding those aspects are identical to this book.
 There is no need to repeat them here.

-O'Neal covers the two most important aspects -- how the deal came to be and how the deal ended.
+O'Neil covers the two most important aspects -- how the deal came to be and how the deal ended.
 The former was thanks to General Curtis E. LeMay, himself an ardent sports car fan, sometimes driver, and car owner at many of the events held on his own SAC Air Force bases.
 There is an implication that he used military cargo planes to ship his cars from one event to another.

 The deal ended, as they always do when dealing with the government, due to politics.
 Specifically, Congressman Errett Power Scrivner, chairman of the House Subcommittee of Air Force Appropriations, who might have had it out for LeMay personally, used complaints from some of the base personnel to lead a charge to ban racing events on military bases.
-O'Neal not only does an excellent job describing this saga, but reprints the original speech given to the House of Representatives by Scrivner.
+O'Neil not only does an excellent job describing this saga, but reprints the original speech given to the House of Representatives by Scrivner.